+On March 19, 2003, the House of Representatives passed H.R.
+975, the Bankruptcy Abuse Prevention and Consumer Protection Act of 2003.
 H.R.
-975 is substantially similar to the legislation (H.R.
-333) approved by both the House and the Senate during the 107th Congress, but omits the Schumer Amendment which would have prevented the discharge of liability for willful violation of protective orders and violent protests against providers of "lawful services," including reproductive health services.
-Similar to earlier legislation, H.R.
+975, as introduced, was substantially similar to the legislation (H.R.
+333) approved by both the House and the Senate during the 107th Congress, but omitted the Schumer Amendment which would have prevented the discharge of liability for wilful violation of protective orders and violent protests against providers of "lawful services," including reproductive health services.
+As passed by the House, H.R.
+975 was amended to add sections to, among other things, increase the cap on wage and employee benefit claims.

+H.R.
 975 addresses many areas of bankruptcy practice, including consumer filings, small business bankruptcy, tax bankruptcy, ancillary and cross-border cases, financial contract provisions, amendments to chapter 12 governing family farmer reorganization, and health care and employee benefits.